gdiroc/gdi-build-tools/slides/scaffolding.md

 ##  Scaffolding

+* What does it to?
   * Generate a "starter project"
-* Can help you build out components once developing your app
+  * Easily create skeleton files for new features
 * Languages/Platforms
   * [Ruby on Rails](http://guides.rubyonrails.org/command_line.html) - "rails new"
   * Python - tools like [Cookiecutter](https://github.com/audreyr/cookiecutter)